 Few activities in our civic life provide such direct contact with our democracy as jury service.
 Besides voting, nothing is so active and participatory in nature.
 In fact, Thomas Jefferson believed that serving on a jury is more important than voting.
 He said, “I consider trial by jury as the only anchor yet imagined by man by which a government can be held to the principles of its constitution.”

-Report to the: HOWELL COUNTY COURTHOUSE, WEST DOOR ENTRANCE.
+Report to the: HOWELL COUNTY COURTHOUSE, WEST DOOR ENTRANCE

-If you need an accommodation for disability or special dietary needs, please call (417) 256-3741 during office hours, Monday – Friday 8:00 A.M. to 4:30 P.M., at least one week in advance of your report date.
+If you need accommodations for a disability or special dietary needs, please call (417) 256-3741 during office hours, Monday – Friday 8:00 A.M. to 4:30 P.M., at least one week in advance of your report date.
 You may also use this number in case of an emergency while you are serving.
 Access to jury service is available to all individuals with a disability as required by the Americans with Disabilities Act of 1990.
 THANK YOU.